 Final thoughts

-Not all OKR tools are built with startups in mind - especially when it comes to pricing.
+I learned the hard way: not all OKR software is built with growing teams in mind — especially when it comes to pricing.